FranciGrucci/FranciGrucci/README.md

 - 👋 Hi, I’m @FranciGrucci
 - 👀 I’m interested in Physics and AI
 - 🌱 Robotics, Ai, Simulations, ComputerVision
-- 💞️ Where symmetry broken, intelligence borns :)
+- 💞️ Intelligence is born when symmetries are broken
 - 📫 How to reach me francesca.grucci@gmail.com